-12) BRITISH CANOEING MEMBERSHIP
+12) PADDLE UK MEMBERSHIP

-- a) All competitors in GROUP A and Group C races must be On the Water members of British Canoeing, or Associate Members, WCA, SCA or CANI members.
+- a) All competitors in GROUP A and Group C races must be On the Water members of Paddle UK, or Associate Members, CW, PS or PNI members.
 Membership numbers must appear on entries and results.
-Juniors ranked in divisions 7, 8, 9 and GST competitors who are members of clubs affiliated to BC must have their membership registered by their club. - b) At all Regional Hasler events: - i) All competitors in divisions 1 to 6 must have had their membership verified at time of entry.
-A competitor who has not raced in the last 5 years may buy an Event Ticket. - ii)-All competitors in divisions 7, 8, 9 must have had their membership verified or have had their club membership registered with BC as Associate Members at the time of entry.
-Any competitor unable to do so will be required to buy an Event Ticket. - iii) An event ticket only provides temporary insurance cover to take part in a single event and is not a "day membership" or boat license for the use of waterways, as provided for most waters, with On the Water British Canoeing membership. - e)-At National Championships (including Short Course Nationals) all competitors in divisions 7, 8, 9 must have valid membership when entries are made..
-A competitor who has not raced before must have their Affiliate Membership registered by their club or have purchased an Event Ticket before an entry is made.
+Juniors ranked in divisions 7, 8, 9 and GST competitors who are members of clubs affiliated to PUK must have their membership registered by their club. - b) At all Regional Hasler events: - i) All competitors in divisions 1 to 6 must have had their membership verified at time of entry.
+A competitor who has not raced in the last 5 years may buy Single Event Membership.
+(SEM) See PART C Para 9e for further explanation. - ii) All competitors in divisions 7, 8, 9 must have had their membership verified or have had their club membership registered with PUK as Associate Members at the time of entry.
+Any competitor unable to do so will be required to buy Single Event Membership (SEM) See PART C Para 9e for further explanation.

+c) At National Championships (including Short Course Nationals) all competitors in divisions 7, 8, 9 must have valid membership when entries are made.
+A competitor who has not raced before must have their Affiliate Membership registered by their club.